 (b) A utility may acquire renewable energy credits from a qualified biomass energy resource hosted by an industrial facility only if the facility is directly interconnected to the utility at transmission voltage.
 For purposes of this subsection, transmission voltage is one hundred thousand volts or higher.
 The number of renewable energy credits that the utility may acquire from an industrial facility for the utility's target compliance may not be greater than the utility's renewable portfolio standard percentage times the industrial facility load.

-(c) A utility that owns a qualified biomass energy facility may not transfer or sell renewable energy credits associated with qualified biomass energy to another person, entity, or utility..
+(c) A utility that owns a qualified biomass energy facility may not transfer or sell renewable energy credits associated with qualified biomass energy to another person, entity, or utility.

+(9) Use of energy output marketed by Bonneville Power Administration.
+Beginning January 1, 2020, a qualifying utility may use eligible renewable resources as identified under RCW 19.285.030(12)(g) and (h) to meet its compliance obligation under RCW 19.285.040(2).
+A qualifying utility may not transfer or sell eligible renewable resources obtained from the Bonneville Power Administration to another utility for compliance purposes under RCW 19.285.040.

+(10) Use of nonemitting electric generation.
+Beginning January 1, 2030, a qualifying utility is considered to be in compliance with an annual renewable energy target in RCW 19.285.040(2)(a) if the utility meets 100 percent of the utility’s average annual retail electric load using any combination of electricity from:

+(a) Renewable resources and renewable energy credits as defined in RCW 19.285.030; and

+(b) Nonemitting electric generation, as defined in WAC 480-109-060(22).

+Nothing in this subsection (10) relieves the requirements of a qualifying utility to comply with the conservation targets established under RCW 19.285.040(1).

 [Statutory Authority: RCW 80.01.040, 80.04.160, and 19.285.080.
 WSR 15-07-043 (Docket UE-131723, General Order R-578), § 480-109-200, filed 3/12/15, effective 4/12/15.]